Rucksacks and packing

 Whilst buying a good rucksack might seem like a big buy, it’s really important to make sure your kit fits and that you’re dry and comfortable throughout your expedition.
 And there are lots of ways to keep your costs down:

-- You can get a FREE professional rucksack fitting before you buy, at your nearest Cotswold Outdoor store
+- You can get a FREE professional rucksack fitting before you buy, at your nearest GO Outdoors, Blacks, Millets, Ultimate Outdoors or Tiso store (Scotland only).

 Get into good habits to take the pain out of packing: